caizikun/PICA-Python-Instrument-Control-and-Automation/README.md

 ## Architecture

-The core design philosophy of PICA is the separation of concerns, implemented through a distinct **Frontend-Backend** architecture for each measurement module.
+The core design philosophy of PICA is the separation of concerns, implemented through a distinct **GUI-Backend** architecture for each measurement module.

--   **Frontend:** Each measurement has a dedicated GUI script (e.g., `IV_K2400_Frontend_v5.py`) built with `Tkinter` and the `CustomTkinter` library.
+-   **GUI:** Each measurement has a dedicated GUI script (e.g., `IV_K2400_GUI_v5.py`) built with `Tkinter` and the `CustomTkinter` library.
 It is responsible for all user interaction, parameter input, and data visualization (live plotting).
 It runs in the main process.
 -   **Backend:** The instrument control logic is encapsulated in a separate class (e.g., `Keithley2400_Backend`).
 This class handles all `PyVISA` communication, instrument configuration, and data acquisition commands.
 -   **Process Isolation:** When a measurement is started, the frontend launches its corresponding backend logic in a separate, isolated process using Python's `multiprocessing` library.
 This is the key to PICA's stability: a crash or error in one measurement script will not affect the main launcher or any other running experiments.
 -   **Communication:** The frontend and backend communicate via `multiprocessing.Queue` for thread-safe data exchange.
 The backend performs a measurement and places the data into a queue, which the frontend then reads to update plots and save to a file.